The Skin Cancer Center

 Statistics show more than two million people in the United States will be diagnosed with skin cancer this year, and 20% of all Americans will develop a skin cancer in their lifetime.
 Both alarming figures that have been on a steady climb and expected to continue to increase.

 The only definitive way to diagnose skin cancer is with a biopsy.
-If you have a spot that looks suspicious and would like a plastic surgeon to biopsy it, call us.
-We offer same or next day biopsy appointments with results within 2 business days of the biopsy.
+While we do not offer overall skin checks (we recommend a dermatologist or primary care physician for those), if you have a spot that looks suspicious and would like a plastic surgeon to biopsy it, call us.
+We will get you in as quickly as possible.

 The Skin Cancer Center utilizes the Mayo Clinic model of treatment in which a cohesive network of medical specialists provides comprehensive skin cancer care.
 Patients have access to a team of specialists that can determine a personalized, case-specific plan of treatment including: